conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 This should serve as default values for other arguments of `conventionalChangelogCore` so you don't need to rewrite the same or similar config across your projects.
 Any value in this could be overwritten.
 If this is a promise (recommended if async), it should resolve with the config.
 If this is a function, it expects a node style callback with the config object.
 If this is an object, it is the config object.
-The config object should include context, gitRawCommitsOpts, parserOpts and writerOpts.
+The config object should include `context`, `gitRawCommitsOpts`, `parserOpts` and `writerOpts`.

 ##### pkg